About the Spleen

 Diet

 You and the health care team will discuss when you can eat.
-You may start slowly with clear liquids (like juice, Jello®, broth, popsicles, etc), but should be able to eat real food in a few days.
+You may start slowly with clear liquids (like juice, Jell-O®, broth, popsicles, etc.).
+If you are feeling well, you should be able to eat solid food within a few days.

 Pain

 It is normal to have some pain.
 You may be taking opioid pain medicine for pain control.
 Opioids are a strong pain medicine.
 You should only take them when you are in moderate to severe pain.
-Not everyone requires opioids for pain control.
 Most people will only need to take a non-opioid pain medicine such as acetaminophen (Tylenol®).
 You may have aching in your neck and shoulders from the gas put into your abdomen.
 Using a heating pad and/or walking may help relieve this pain better than medicine.
+Use of pain medication should decrease as time goes on from surgery.

 Wound Care

 Keep your incisions dry for 48 hours (2 days).
-You may shower when your surgical team says it okay (about 3-5 days).
+You may shower when your surgical team says it is okay (about 3-5 days).
+Use mild soap (or approved antimicrobial soap) and water to keep your incisions clean.
 You may have some bruising at your incision sites.

 Activity